Final event – Saturday 21st July 2018.

 What should I wear?

 Please dress appropriately for the weather that day as the whole event is outside.
-Please wear sensible shoes for walking over uneven ground.
+Please wear sensible shoes for walking over uneven ground and, as there are ticks in the landscape, we suggest you wear long trousers.

 Can I bring children along?